OidaTiftla/TemplatingEngine/README.md

 # Classes
 The main classes are CSScriptCompiler, CSTexReportGenerator and TexWrapper
 ## CSScriptCompiler
-Handles the embedded c#-Code in your .tex-file
+Handles the embedded C#-Code in your .tex-file
 ## CSTexReportGenerator
 Provides some extra handling, file handling, ...
 While running, it creates a .texcs-file, that contains the code that comes from the CSScriptCompiler and goes into the LaTeX-compiler.